jollyjinx/sma2mqtt/README.md

 Within the local network, __sma2mqtt__ joins the SMA multicast to listen to announcements from Sunny HomeManager.
 Please note, this functionality is strictly limited to the local network due to the inherent restrictions of multicast.

-The repository includes a build.sh shell script that constructs a Docker container encapsulating the __sma2mqtt__ tool.
-It's likely necessary to adjust this script to suit the specifics of individual Docker setups.
+The repository includes a build.sh shell script that constructs a container encapsulating the __sma2mqtt__ tool.
+It's likely necessary to adjust this script to suit the specifics of individual container setups.

 Upon execution, __sma2mqtt__ produces output on MQTT similar to the one shown on the left, which in turn can be used to drive a node-red dashboard shown on the right.

 <img src="Images/mqtt-explorer.png" width="50%" alt="MQTT Explorer Screenshot"/><img src="Images/node-red-dashboard.png" width="50%" alt="Node-Red Dashboard Screenshot"/>

-## Docker Container Use
+## Container Use

-A multi-architecture Docker image, specifically engineered for both 64-bit ARM and x86 architectures, is available.
+A multi-architecture container image, specifically engineered for both 64-bit ARM and x86 architectures, is available.
 This image is compatible with a range of devices, including the Raspberry Pi, Apple Silicon Macs, x86-based machines, and other 64-bit ARM computers.
-It can be employed directly using the following command:
+It can be employed directly using the following commands:
 ```
+export INVERTER_PASSWORD=MySimplePassword
-docker run --name "sma2mqtt" --net service16 ghcr.io/jollyjinx/sma2mqtt:latest sma2mqtt --inverter-password MySimplePassword
+container run --name sma2mqtt --network service16 --env INVERTER_PASSWORD="$INVERTER_PASSWORD" ghcr.io/jollyjinx/sma2mqtt:latest
 ```

 The --net option is included in this command to specify a separate network for SMA devices.
 If there is no dedicated network in use, port 9522 should be open for the container.